docsforadobe/after-effects-plugin-guide/docs/effect-details/global-sequence-frame-data.rst

 If your sequence data references external memory (in pointers or handles), you must flatten and unflatten your data for disk-safe storage.
 This is analogous to creating your own miniature file format.

-Upon receiving `PF_Cmd_SEQUENCE_FLATTEN <#_bookmark90>`__\ *,* put data referenced by pointers into one contiguous block from which you can later recover the old structure.
+Upon receiving :ref:`PF_Cmd_SEQUENCE_FLATTEN <effect-basics/command-selectors.sequence-selectors>`, put data referenced by pointers into one contiguous block from which you can later recover the old structure.

 If your sequence data contains a pointer to a long, allocate 4 bytes in which to store the flattened data.
 You must handle platform-specific byte ordering.

 Remember, your users (the ones who bought two copies of your plug-in, anyway) may want the same project to work on macOS and Windows.

-After Effects sends `PF_Cmd_SEQUENCE_RESETUP <#_bookmark88>`__ when the data is reloaded, for either flat or unflat data.
+After Effects sends :ref:`PF_Cmd_SEQUENCE_RESETUP <effect-basics/command-selectors.sequence-selectors>` when the data is reloaded, for either flat or unflat data.

 Use a flag at a common offset within both structures to indicate the data's state.